scottsen/genesisgraph/docs/TRANSPARENCY_LOG.md

 ## Overview

 GenesisGraph now includes **production-ready Certificate Transparency (RFC 6962) verification** with support for **Trillian** and **Rekor (Sigstore)** transparency logs.
-This feature makes GenesisGraph enterprise-ready for aerospace, manufacturing, and other high-security industries that require tamper-evident audit trails.
+This feature makes GenesisGraph enterprise-ready for aerospace, manufacturing, healthcare, and other high-security industries that require tamper-evident audit trails.

 ## Why Transparency Logs?